 You should ask your professor whether there will be class quizzes (planned or pop), and what they’ll be like (5 short-answer questions?
 6-8 true/false? etc.) and how much time students will have to complete the quizzes.
 Many students determine that they won’t need extended time for quizzes.
 Others work out with professors ways that they’ll use extended time for quizzes, including arriving early, finishing an incomplete quiz after class, or even taking the quiz in the ADS Proctoring Center.
 If your professor needs any help with determining how to manage accommodations for quizzes, ask him or her to call ADS Dean and Director Marni Jones at 717-245-1734.

-For each exam that you will be taking in the ODS Proctoring Center, you will need to create an electronic proctoring request in Office 365™ following these guidelines.
-You must submit your proctoring requests electronically before returning your Blue Forms to ODS and one week before any proctoring is needed.
+For each exam that you will be taking in the ADS Proctoring Center, you will need to create an electronic proctoring request in Office 365™ following these guidelines.
+You must submit your proctoring requests electronically before returning your Blue Forms to ADS and one week before any proctoring is needed.

 Proctoring Center Policies

 - All test proctoring requests must be submitted one full week in advance of the test date.

 - Blue Forms for classes requiring test proctoring must be returned to ADS (Old West Lower Level, Room 3) one full week in advance of the test date.

 - Your exam begins at the start time of your proctoring appointment.
 Late arriving students will NOT be given additional time to account for their tardiness.